Sutton upon Tern: Places of interest

-Buntingsdale Hall, an 18th-century grade II listed building is located in the parish.
+Buntingsdale Hall, an 18th-century Grade II listed building, is in the parish.

-Woodseaves Cutting is a deep cut on the Shropshire Union Canal, named after the nearby hamlet situated to the west of the canal.
-Completed in 1832 it is the longest cutting on any canal in Britain, it is about 2.7 km long and up to about 21.3m deep.
+Woodseaves Cutting (also known as Tyrley Canal Cutting) is a deep cut on the Shropshire Union Canal, named after the nearby hamlet to the west of the canal.
+Completed in 1832, it is the longest cutting on any canal in Britain.
+It is about 2.7 km long and up to about 21.3m deep.

-Tyrley Wharf, Built North of Woodseaves it served as a small dock above a system of 5 locks.
+Tyrley Wharf, north of Woodseaves, served as a small dock above a flight of five locks.
 In 1911 it was used to load milk churns to be taken from the Peatswood Estate to Cadbury's factory at Knighton.

-Market Drayton Golf Club founded in 1906 is an 18-hole golf course.
+Market Drayton Golf Club, founded in 1906, is an 18-hole golf course.